 Basic Behavioral Responsibilities That Husbands And Wives Owe Each Other

-- Showing constant respect for partner's feelings, opinions and personhood
+- Showing constant respect for a partner's feelings, opinions, and personhood.

-- Actively displaying unstinting love, care and concern for partner's needs for attention, acceptance, support, affection and sex
+- Actively displaying unstinting love, care, and concern for the partner's needs for attention, acceptance, support, affection, and sex.

 But who thinks of these concepts when they walk down the aisle?
 How many of the marital hopefuls contemplate that indeed, it is so easy to get married, but in fact, so hard to stay married (happily)?